 2021 Digital Marketing Trend #5 Evolved Your Tech Stack & Improve Automations

-The number of marketing technology softwares available has grown significantly and it will continue to grow in 2021.
+The number of marketing technology software available has grown significantly and it will continue to grow in 2021.
 It has grown 13.6% year over year.
 There are 8,000 Martech solutions available!
-1 in 5 of the solutions on this year’s Martech landscape were not there last year.
+1 in 5 of the solutions on this year’s Martech landscape was not there last year.

 If you are experiencing a business problem there is likely a solution through the right technology channels.
 Look for tech that has trials and new opportunities to automate marketing.
 Sometimes the less heard of platforms are also less expensive and will evolve faster as they have more to prove.

 2021 Digital Marketing Trend #6: Diversify Your Marketing Channels